 How Axes Approaches TMJ Treatment in Bellefontaine Neighbors, MO

-Axes Physical Therapy takes a comprehensive, individualized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
+At Axes Physical Therapy, we offer a holistic and customized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
 Our TMJ treatments in Bellefontaine Neighbors, MO are designed to reduce jaw pain by identifying and targeting the root causes specific to each patient, promoting long-term relief and improved functionality.

 Core Components of TMD Treatment in Bellefontaine Neighbors, MO